 Go for the Duster and you'll be getting an honest, robust SUV with the option of four-wheel drive models should you require it.
 Base-level models don't have much in the way of technology, some people actually prefer that, but creature comforts are available on higher-spec models if you want them.

 Back in the late 2000s, Ford recognised that there was a growing market for family SUVs and launched the Kuga to tremendous fanfare and excellent sales.

 Now in its third generation, most of the ones you'll find for sale are second generation models that were sold between 2012 and 2019, which is no bad thing as they're well equipped, practical models that drive impressively well.

-Most of the used examples you'll find are diesel, but there's a mix of two-wheel and four-wheel drive models plus manual and automatic versions too.
+Generally the used examples you'll find are diesel, however Ford have sold increasing numbers of petrol-powered Kugas in recent years.
+There's also mix of two-wheel and four-wheel drive models plus manual and automatic versions too.
 Family-friendly features such as Bluetooth music streaming and lots of safety tech are standard across the range.

 The latest generation of the Peugeot 3008 is surely one of the best-looking family SUVs you can buy right now, with a strikingly handsome front-end that'll go down well on the school run.

 It's not all style over substance though, the interior is just as nice, with premium-quality materials and the latest technology at your fingertips.